riscv-steel/riscv-steel/README.md

 <p align="center"><img src="docs/source/images/rvsteel_logo_circle.svg" width="70"/></br><strong>RISC-V Steel</strong></p>

-RISC-V Steel is an open source RISC-V microcontroller unit for FPGAs written in Verilog.
+RISC-V Steel is a RISC-V microcontroller unit for FPGAs written in Verilog intended for developing embedded applications.
+It is 100% free and open source and can be ported to any FPGA in just a few steps.

-**Top features**
+## Key Features

 - 32-bit RISC-V processor core (RV32I + Zicsr + Machine mode)
 - UART, GPIO and SPI modules for communication with external devices